Tales of The Riverbank in Durham (and more)

 Looking toward The Fulling Mill in the snow

-The Fulling Mill was wearing it’s ‘snow hat’, the conditions being that little melting was happening.
+The Fulling Mill was still wearing its ‘snow hat’, the conditions being so cold that little melting was happening.
 Little melting was happening in my soul either.
 The situation was beautifully bleak.

 Snow covered log floating in the river